aptech/docs/docs/recodecatlabels.rst

 Format
 ----------------
-.. function:: x_new = recodeCatLabels(x, old_labels, new_labels [, column])
+.. function:: X_new = recodeCatLabels(X, old_labels, new_labels [, column])

-    :param x: data with metadata.
+    :param X: data with metadata.
-    :type x: NxK dataframe
+    :type X: NxK dataframe

     :param old_labels: Categorical labels to be changed.
     :type old_labels: Mx1 string array

     :param new_labels: New labels use to replace the existing labels in *old_labels*.
-    :type new_labels: Mx1 vector
+    :type new_labels: Mx1 string array

-    :param column: Optional argument, variables be recoded.
+    :param column: Optional argument, the name or index of the variable be recoded.
     :type column: scalar or string

-    :return x_new: Data in *x* with categorical labels in *old_labels* replaced by those specified in *new_labels* for the variable specified by *column*.
+    :return X_new: Data in *X* with categorical labels in *old_labels* replaced by those specified in *new_labels* for the variable specified by *column*.
-    :rtype x_new: NxK dataframe
+    :rtype X_new: NxK dataframe

 Examples